 So little was written about Mario Pesce while he was still alive (he died in 2004).
 He didn’t found the Scarpa winery and estate but he was the one that lifted it to greatness in the 1960s and 1970s.
 Unfortunately, he died before the new wave of wine writing and heightened interest in Italian wines began to take shape.

 But he does speak through the massive library of wines that he left behind.
-And his philosophy, as described above, also manifests itself in the winery’s approach to viticulture, winemaking, and the pace at which it releases its labels.
+And his philosophy, as described above, also manifests itself in the winery’s approach to sustainability in viticulture, winemaking, and the pace at which it releases its labels.

 That’s the 2008 Barbera d’Asti La Bogliona, the winery’s flagship, in the photo above.
 Some will find this hard to believe but 2008 is the winery’s current release for that wine.